Global CO2 emissions rebound to near pre-pandemic levels: study | DW | 04.11.2021

 The gains from last year's drop in carbon emissions are set to disappear as economic activity gathers momentum around the world, according to a study published by the Global Carbon Project on Thursday.

-The rebound has mainly been a result of harmful carbon dioxide emitted from coal and gas-fired power plants, according to the report.
+The rebound has mainly been a result of harmful carbon dioxide emitted from coal and gas-fired power plants, the report said.

 Researchers at the organization said they expected emissions to rise after noticing a dip during the pandemic year, but the increase was "bigger than expected."